“Better conversations always lead to better outcomes.

 Our agreement includes expectations on both sides to be candid and truthful even in giving feedback, freedom to push back or change the topic, confidentiality of our partnership and everything that you say and share with me.

 I am bound by and committed to the ethical standards governed by the International Coach Federation.

 We agree some meeting dates.
-Sessions are typically 60 minutes long.
-I recommend a minimum of twelve sessions to really see some results and energy from our work together.
+Sessions are between 45 and 60 minutes long.
+I recommend a minimum of six or twelve sessions (depending on your goals) over 3-4 months at fortnightly (2 week) intervals.
+This allows you to really see some results and energy from our work together.

 Our sessions are intense – thinking is hard work but always very rewarding and energising.